Ibuprofen for pain and inflammation

-Medicines that you can buy from the supermarket or pharmacy may contain ibuprofen (this information is given on the label).
-Do not give such medicines to your child if you have given them ibuprofen, as you may give them too much.
+- Medicines that you can buy from the supermarket or pharmacy may contain Ibuprofen (this information is given on the label).
+Do not give such medicines to your child if you have given them Ibuprofen, as you risk giving them too much.

-- Ibuprofen should not be taken with some common drugs that you get on prescription.
-It is important to tell your doctor and pharmacist that your child is taking ibuprofen.
+- Ibuprofen should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Ibuprofen.

 - You can give your child medicines that contain paracetamol, unless your doctor has told you not to.